 The Home app history will show you and other home members when and why your Home & Away Routines started automatically.

-- You can see your own entrances and exits from the home.
+- You can see your own arrivals and departures to the home.
 You can manage this data in the Home app settings.

 - Other members of your home can see when you manually change the mode to Home or Away using the app, your voice, Nest Secure, or Nest × Yale Lock.